polychainlabs/Celo-Accountant/README.md

 # Celo Accountant

-An application to collect on chain rewards for the Celo Blockchain and store them in BigQuery.
+An application track balance changes on the Celo Blockchain and store results in BigQuery.

+The goal is to observe any and all balance changes across monitored accounts, and store them as a series of credits and debits, ideal for accounting purposes.
+At Polychain, this software helps our Finance team keep track of balances and perform end of month accounting operations.

 ## Requirements